-- To create a positive and inclusive environment for all staff and students where everyone feels valued and respected - To create a climate where all forms of discriminatory behaviour is challenged - To focus on positive LGBTQ+ inclusion and visibility - To go above and beyond to support refugees and those seeking asylum - To recognise people's differences and celebrate diversity - To foster positive community relationships - To showcase excellence and celebrate a diverse and inclusive workforce
+- To create a positive and inclusive environment for all staff and students where everyone is valued and respected - To create a climate where all forms of discriminatory behaviour is challenged, investigated and dealt with through the correct channels. - To focus on positive LGBTQ+ inclusion and visibility - To go above and beyond to support refugees and those seeking asylum - To recognise and celebrate the diversity within the IEG student body and workforce. - To foster positive community relationships with a diverse range of external stakeholders. - To showcase excellence and celebrate a diverse and inclusive workforce - To embed Equality, diversity and inclusion practices within the IEG, through academic curriculum, admissions & enrolment, staff recruitment, student & staff experience, business support, marketing and all other areas of the business